rehierl/html-outliner-spec/issue-associations-notes.md

 * [Outliner pseudocode](./pseudocode.md)

 Warning - These notes were taken from an inconsistent and even bugged spec.
-As such, these notes can not solve the issues the spec has, they can merely make these issues more apparent.
+As such, these notes can only make these issues more apparent.

 *acronyms*